 Interest Rate Risk.
 During periods of very low or negative interest rates, the Fund may be unable to maintain positive returns or pay dividends to Fund shareholders.
 Very low or negative interest rates may magnify interest rate risk.
 Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, result in heightened market volatility and detract from the Fund's performance to the extent the Fund is exposed to such interest rates.
 Additionally, under certain market conditions in which interest rates are low and the market prices for portfolio securities have increased, the Fund may have a very low, or even negative yield.
 A low or negative yield would cause the Fund to lose money in certain conditions and over certain time periods.
+Risks associated with rising interest rates are heightened under current market conditions given that the U.S. Federal Reserve has raised interest rates from historically low levels and may continue to raise interest rates.
+In addition, changes in monetary policy may exacerbate the risks associated with changing interest rates.
+Because rates on certain floating rate debt securities typically reset only periodically, changes in prevailing interest rates (and particularly sudden and significant changes) can be expected to cause some fluctuations in the net asset value of the Fund to the extent that it invests in floating rate debt securities.
 An increase in interest rates will generally cause the value of securities held by the Fund to decline, may lead to heightened volatility in the fixed-income markets and may adversely affect the liquidity of certain fixed-income investments, including those held by the Fund.
-The recent historically low interest rate environment heightens the risks associated with rising interest rates that may result from central bank or government intervention or other inflationary pressures.
+The historically low interest rate environment in recent years heightens the risks associated with rising interest rates.